All Gummed Up: Production notes

 All Gummed Up was filmed from April 23–24, 1947.
 It was remade in 1953 as Bubble Trouble, using ample recycled footage from the original.
 Although Stooge critic Jon Solomon contends that the remake has a better story flow than the original, that sentiment is not shared by fans.

-This entry is one of the few to present the trio as competent and respectable professionals, as opposed to incompetent blue-collar laborers.
+This entry is one of the few to present the trio as competent and respectable professionals, as opposed to inadequate blue-collar laborers.